Anding/N.I.G.E.-Machine/README.txt

 9. Select "uut - Board - Behavioral" in the Design Hierachy window
 10. Run "Generate Programming File" and confirm no errors are reported
 11. In the Digilent Adept software, for PROM (second row), browse to Xilinx\board.bit and click "Program"
-12. Turn to the Nexys 2 board.
-Confirm the N.I.G.E.
+12. Press the reset button on the Nexys 2 board.
+After a moment, confirm the N.I.G.E.
 Machine startup message on the VGA monitor (it may be necessary to adjust the horizontal/vertical VGA positioning)
 13. Run a short FORTH programme.
 For example "1 1 + . <return>"
 14. Congratulations!
 The project is up and running.